Osaka Station

 Namba Station

-The Namba area is a major shopping and entertainment district in the Minami (or “South”) area of Osaka.
+The Namba area is a major shopping and entertainment district in the Minami, or South, area of Osaka.
 Famous sites here include the Glico running man image and the Kani Doraku crab image by the Dotonbori canal.
-Attractions include the leafy Namba Parks shopping mall, the Shin-Kabukiza Theater, and Hozen-ji Temple.
-Close by Hozen-ji Temple is Hozen-ji Yokocho, a celebrated stone flagged alleyway full of bars, cafes and eateries.
-You can download a map of the entire Minami area (including Namba, Nipponbashi and Shinsaibashi) from the Osaka Info website.
+Attractions include the leafy Namba Parks shopping mall, Osaka Shochikuza Theatre in Dotonbori, and Hozen-ji Temple.
+Close by Hozen-ji Temple is Hozen-ji Yokocho, a celebrated stone-flagged alleyway full of bars, cafes and eateries.

-Osaka Municipal Subway’s Namba Station is very close to three other stations: JR Namba Station, Osaka Namba Station and Nankai Namba Station.
+Osaka Metro’s Namba Station is very close to three other stations: JR Namba Station, Osaka-Namba Station and Nankai Namba Station.
 Transfers are as follows:

-From Osaka Municipal Subway’s Namba Station you can transfer to the Yotsubashi Line and the Midosuji Line.
+From Osaka Metro’s Namba Station you can transfer to the Yotsubashi Line and the Midosuji Line.

 At JR Namba Station transfer to the JR Yamatoji Line which links Namba to Nara and Kyoto prefectures.